poxad/tbrain-ai-cup/README.md

 ### **Usage**

 The project provides three primary functions, which can be executed via `main.py` using command-line arguments.
-For simplicity we have already preprocess the documents to the corpus called `extracted_text.json`, so you can just run the retrieval process.You can run the following steps:
+For simplicity we have already preprocess the documents to the corpus called `extracted_text.json`, so you can just run the retrieval process.
+Here is the detail:

 1. **Preprocess the Data**: